fonimus/actuator-site-spring-boot/README.md

     enabled: true
     # path will be ${context-path}/${actuator-base-path}/site
     site-path: /site
-    # front type, 'vue' or 'react'
-    type: vue
-    # if the actuator web site should be loaded form another directory
+    # if the actuator web site should be loaded form another directory, or if you want to use custom web site
     resource-path: classpath:/webjars/actuator-site/
 ```